Take-out: Food delivery

 Some take-out businesses offer prepared food for delivery, which usually involves contacting a local restaurant by telephone or online.
 In countries including Australia, Canada, India, Brazil, Japan, much of the European Union and the United States, food can be ordered online from a menu, then picked up by the customer or delivered by the restaurant or a third party delivery service.
 The industry has kept pace with technological developments since the 1980s, beginning with the rise of the personal computer and continuing with the rise of mobile devices and online delivery applications.
 Specialized computer software for food delivery helps determine the most efficient routes for carriers, track order and delivery times, manage calls and orders with PoS software, and other functions.
 Since 2008 satellite navigation tracking technology has been used for real-time monitoring of delivery vehicles by customers over the Internet.

 A restaurant can either maintain its own delivery personnel or use third parties who contract with restaurants to not only deliver food orders but also assist in marketing and providing order-taking technology.
 The field has seen rapid growth since the late 2000s with the spread of the smart phones and apps enabling customers to order from their mobile devices.
-According to a study cited the New York Times, as of 2019, three companies account for nearly 80 percent of the US restaurant food delivery market: GrubHub, Uber Eats and DoorDash.
-Competition for market share has been fierce, with smaller competitors either being bought out or closing down.
-Amazon Restaurants announced in June 2019 that it was closing its restaurant food delivery service to concentrate on grocery delivery.
+In 2024 it was reported, that food delivery companies in the United States and Europe had amassed more than $20bn in combined operating losses.
+The shares of Deliveroo, Just Eat Takeaway, Delivery Hero, and DoorDash were therefore trading below the value that was delivered during the COVID-19 pandemic.

 Some businesses offer a guarantee to deliver within a predetermined period of time, with late deliveries not charged for.
 For example, Domino's Pizza had a commercial campaign in the 1980s and early 1990s for its pizza delivery service which promised "30 minutes or it's free".
 This was discontinued in the United States in 1993 due to the number of lawsuits arising from accidents caused by hurried delivery drivers.